tradeoff-analysis/provenance/README.md

 The coding went through 3 passes / iterations (1,2,FINAL colored differently in the excel) and in the codebook these are ordered left to right (FINAL codes at the rightmost columns).

-* Our Analyis Data corpus (all iterations of our data and coding) are available in Excel format here.
+* Our Analysis Data corpus (all iterations of our data and coding) are available in Excel format here.
 * The Jupyter notebook we used for our analysis can be downloaded from <a href="JupyterNotebook.rar"> here</a> (includes the analysis data).

 ## Participants Quotes